-The proposed feature selection method has been compared with an existing work \cite{Park2016} that uses clinical features for renal cancer stage classification.
+The model developed using the features from the proposed feature recommender, for the ccRCC dataset, has also been compared with an existing work by Park et al.\cite{Park2016} that uses clinical features for renal cancer stage classification.
 In \cite{Park2016}, 15 features were identified to be the most important ones, and they were used to do cancer stage classification.
-Classification accuracies obtained using SVM and NN through \cite{Park2016} and those obtained using our proposed feature selection method are put in Table \ref{tab:comparison_park}.
-From the table it is seen that, the earlier study yielded an accuracy of 82.3\% and 76.3\% using the SVM and NN classifier, respectively.
-Whereas, our proposed feature recommendation method gives an accuracy of 96.6\% and 98.6\% respectively with only 4 top ranked features.
-This shows the superiority of the proposed approach as compared to that of \cite{Park2016}.
+Classification accuracy, for 10-fold crossvalidation, obtained using SVM and NN through \cite{Park2016} and those obtained using our proposed feature selection method are put in Table \ref{tab:comparison_park}.
+From the table, it is seen that the earlier study yielded an accuracy of 82.3\% and 76.3\% using the SVM and NN classifiers, respectively.
+Whereas, our proposed feature recommendation method gives an accuracy of 96.6\% and 98.6\%, respectively with only 4 top-ranked features.
+This shows the superiority of the model built with features recommended through the proposed approach as compared to that of \cite{Park2016}.

-According to the American Joint Committee on Cancer (AJCC) and Union for International Cancer Control (UICC), there exists a TNM system \cite{Swami2019} to classify the four stages of renal carcinoma.
-This is described below in brief.

-\begin{enumerate} \item T stands for the size of the tumor.
-T is feature number 7 in the data set and varies from 0 to 4 depending on the size of the tumor. \item N signifies if the cancer has spread to the nearby lymph nodes.
-N is feature number 8 in the data set and in this study, it stands for the number of lymph nodes that have been examined with the presence of cancer cells. \item M stands for metastasis, i.e. if the cancer has spread to other distant organs like lungs, bone, brain etc. M is feature number 9 in this data set and is either 0 or 1, depending on, if metastasis has taken place or not. \end{enumerate}

-The feature selection method proposed in this paper can be validated using this TNM system, as 2 factors (T: size of tumor and M: Metastasis) responsible in renal cancer staging using the TNM system are also yielded to be the 2 most important features with our proposed feature ranking method.